 - 2 tablespoons kosher salt

 - 1 12 oz bottle low carb beer and gluten free if needed!

 - 11/2 cups of water

-In a large pot add lard, fat or oil and vension.
+- In a large pot add lard, fat or oil and ground meat.
 Season meat with 1 Tbsp kosher salt, 1/2 Tbsp pepper and 2 tsp garlic powder.
-Cook venison or ground meat on medium high to high heat until brown and caramelized.
+Cook ground meat on medium high to high heat until brown and caramelized.
 This will give amazing depth of flavor to the chili so don’t rush this step!

 - Turn heat down to medium high and add onion, peppers and garlic and cook for 5-7 minutes or until veggies start to soften.
 The veggies will help pick up all the browned meat bits and help deglaze the pan.

 - Add tomatoes, tomato paste, beer, water, and remaining seasonings.